api2cart/javascript-sdk/docs/OrderApi.md

 let orderIds = "24,25"; // String | Retrieves order transactions specified by order ids let opts = {
   'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 'storeId': "1", // String | Store Id
+  'storeId': "1", // String | Store Id
   'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
   'responseFields': "{return_code,pagination,result{transactions_count,transactions{id,transaction_id,status,description,settlement_amount,gateway,card_brand,card_last_four}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'pageCursor': "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 };
 apiInstance.orderTransactionList(orderIds, opts, (error, data, response) => {
   if (error) {